Seiya Suzuki Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- Dodgers pitchers combined to surrender 152 home runs (0.9 per game), the sixth-fewest in baseball.

-- Grove (0-1) gets the start for the Dodgers, his third of the season.
+- Urias (3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.

-- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he threw 3 1/3 innings, allowing nine earned runs while giving up 12 hits.
+- In his last appearance on Tuesday, the lefty tossed six innings against the San Francisco Giants, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.